How much life insurance should you have? As life changes, so does the answer to that question.

 As with most financial moves, buying life insurance may not be a one-and-done decision.
 What works for you at age 32 may not apply at 52 or 72.
 Your coverage needs may increase or decrease over time.
-An ideal time to consider your changing need for
+An ideal time to consider your

 1. You recently got married.

 When you make a

 Life insurance can help replace lost income that would otherwise be used for mortgage or rent payments, credit card debt, student loans and other outstanding bills.
 Having the resources for those financial obligations could help you or your partner through a difficult transition.